Children aged 16 years and under must be accompanied by a parent or guardian, who will take full responsibility for their safety during the event.

 Teachers are not permitted to enter any fun duo event under any circumstances.
 This is due to there being no levels in these events.
 Fun duos includes parent & child, mixed dance school duo, little & large.

 Can teachers dance at Beginner – Intermediate events & solo/ duo only events?

 We would prefer that teachers do not enter any category held at these events as they are aimed mainly at dancers that are less experienced and they aren’t designed to showcase teachers abilities.
-However they are permitted to enter only the highest level set routine & solo in the case where they really feel they should or want to.
-They are not permitted to enter anything else at these events including the team & duos events.
+However they are permitted to enter only the highest level set routine in the case where they really feel they should or want to.
+They are not permitted to enter anything else at these events including the team, freestyle & duos event.